Quantum pumping induced by disorder in one dimension: Quantum pumping and its robustness to disorder

-Generally the topological property is only determined by the condition whether only one of the crossings between the loop and the $M-$ axis is in $(-4B,0)$ and it does not depend on its specific shape, which is a key feature of the topological property.
+Generally the topological property of a quantum pumping is only determined by the condition whether only one of the crossings between the loop and the $M-$ axis is in $(-4B,0)$ and it does not depend on its specific shape, which is a key feature of the topological property.
 When the above loop is changed, different energy spectrum can be obtained.
 For example, we move the path along $M-$ axis: $(M,D)=(M_1+M_0 \cos t, D_0 \sin t)$ with $M_1$ the displacement.
-When $M_1+M_0$ and $M_1-M_0$ are both in $(-4B,0)$, the in-gap states have two crossings.
-When $M_1+M_0$ and $M_1-M_0$ are both bigger than $0$, the in-gap states disappear.
+When $M_1+M_0$ and $M_1-M_0$ are both in $(-4B,0)$, the in-gap states have two crossings (Fig.\ref{fig3}(c) ).
+When $M_1+M_0$ and $M_1-M_0$ are both bigger than $0$, the in-gap states disappear (Fig.\ref{fig3}(d) ).
 However these two cases correspond to trivial cases, in which the pumped charge is zero and the Chern number is zero.

 Since the Pauli matrices are used up in describing the quantum pumping, the quantum pumping is robust to on-site disorder.
 We calculate the Chern number in the presence of disorder and the result is shown in Fig.\ref{fig5}.
 The Chern number averaged on $1000$ different configurations of the disorder is quantized to $1$ to quite large strength of the disorder.
 The critical strength is related to the size of the gap and it has larger value for the system with bigger gap.
 Though small disorder doesn't destroy the topological property of the system, it affects the energy spectrum.
 As shown in Fig.\ref{fig5} (b), the details of the energy spectrum is changed by the disorder.
 However the in-gap states with one crossing induced by the topological property remains and an integer charge is still pumped in the disordered process.